Hidden Colors

-Hidden Colors is a series of documentary films directed by Tariq Nasheed and produced by King Flex Entertainment, to explain what Nasheed claims is the marginalizing of people of African descent in America and across the world.
+Hidden Colors is a series of documentary films directed by Tariq Nasheed and released between 2011 and 2019, to explain the marginalizing of people of African descent in America and across the world.
+Critical reception has been mixed to negative, with reviews describing the films' content mainly as discredited conspiracy theories.

 Series

 The first film in the series, Hidden Colors: The Untold History of People of Aboriginal, Moor, and African Descent, was given a limited theatrical release on April 14, 2011.

 The second in the series, Hidden Colors 2: The Triumph of Melanin, was released the following year on December 6, 2012.
 The third film in the series, Hidden Colors 3: The Rules of Racism, was released on June 26, 2014.
 The fourth film in the series, Hidden Colors 4: The Religion of White Supremacy was successfully funded on Kickstarter in March 2015.
 The fifth film in the series, Hidden Colors 5: The Art of Black Warfare, was released in August 2019.

 Hidden Colors: The Untold History of People of Aboriginal, Moor, and African Descent

 The first installment in the series was released on April 14, 2011.
 The film discusses the role of African and aboriginal people in history and argues some achievements have not been properly recorded or credited to them.
 Hidden Colors features several interviews with commentators on subjects such as the race and appearance of Jesus Christ and the reasons behind the end of slavery.
 The film also states Africans were the first to circumnavigate the globe, there was "pre-European settlement in the United States", that Africans created the first Asian dynasties, and that the Vatican created Egyptology.